georgiapoppy/Library-Manager/README.md

 - Search for a Book: 'S'
 - Borrow Book: 'B'
 - Return Book: 'R'
+- Print all Users: 'PU'
+- Print all Books: 'PB'

 **Instructions:**
 - Type 'INSTRUCTION LETTER' then follow the prompts: